MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-powershell-install.md

 ## 6. Configure PowerShell to use a proxy server

-In scenarios that require a proxy server to access the Internet, you must first configure PowerShell to use an existing proxy server:
+In scenarios that require a proxy server to access the internet, you first configure PowerShell to use an existing proxy server:

 1. Open an elevated PowerShell prompt.
 2. Run the following commands: